Police Services/Kelowna RCMP

-The City of Kelowna takes crime prevention seriously, investing 24 per cent of tax dollars in Police Services and fostering a good reporting relationship with the RCMP.
-Currently, we are implementing a four-year police resourcing strategy, with 22 new staff being added by 2015.
+The City of Kelowna takes crime prevention seriously, investing one-quarter of tax dollars in Police Services and fostering a good reporting relationship with the RCMP.

-Policing services for the City of Kelowna are provided by the Royal Canadian Mounted Police (RCMP) and guided by the RCMP Crime Reduction Strategy.
-The RCMP has proudly served Canadian communities for more than 130 years establishing a reputation as one of the most respected police forces in the world.
+Policing services for the City of Kelowna are provided by the Royal Canadian Mounted Police (RCMP) and guided by the Crime Reduction Strategy.
+The RCMP have proudly served Canadian communities for more than 130 years, establishing a reputation as one of the most respected police forces in the world.

-Check out the Kelowna RCMP history and Prosser's Police Resource Requirements report for more information.
+Check out the Kelowna RCMP webpage for more information.